-Chandima Kulathilake aka “Chand” has over a decade built up his running with a no nonsense approach to improving running performance by focusing over short, medium and long term goals.
-By applying his years of practical knowledge in running and building gradually, Chan focuses on helping new and intermediate runners in reaching their goals in road or trail running.
+Chand has over a decade built up his running with a no nonsense approach to improving running performance by focusing over short, medium and long term goals.
+By applying his years of practical knowledge in running and building gradually, Chand focuses on helping runners to reach their goals in road or trail running in a supporting and fun group enviornment.
+Chand coaches a variety of runners for various events from 10ks to marathons and ultra marathons.

 Rowan was regarded as a keen but rather slow 800m runner in his teenage years.
 He subsequently found the longer distances more to his liking going on to win both the Christchurch and Auckland city marathons, whilst retaining enough speed to run a decent 5km (14:10).
 Like most endurance-focused athletes his coaching approach is based around building a strong aerobic base then moving to more race specific sessions.
 He's also a strong believer in regular racing - whilst this might contradict the previous sentence, it's the fun bit and hence the reason for all the training!